lhz90529/CMU15213/Lectures/Machine-Level Programming Basic.md

 - **USB:**  ...
 - **Ethernet:** connection to network

 #### AMD (Advanced Micro Devices)
 - Almost always _No.2_ behind `intel`............

 #### Terminology
-- **Architecture:** (also ISA: instruction set architecture) The parts of a processor design that one needs to understand for writing assembly/machine code.
+- **Architecture:** (also ISA: `instruction set architecture`) The parts of a processor design that one needs to understand for writing assembly/machine code.
 - **Microarchitecture:**: Implementation of the architecture
 - **Machine code:** The byte-level programs that a processor executes
 - **Assembly code:** A text representation of machine code
+- **Example ISAs**
+    - Intel: `x86`, `IA32`, `Itanium`, `x86-64`
+    - ARM: Used in almost all mobile phones
+    - RICS V: New open-source ISA
 #### Assembly/Machine Code View
 ##### Programmer-visible state
 ![Assembly/Machine Code View](https://raw.githubusercontent.com/lhz90529/CMU15213/master/pics/Assembly%20Machine%20Code%20View.PNG)
 - **PC: program counter**
     - Address of next instruction
-    - called "RIP" (x86-64) ---> %rip
+    - called "RIP" (x86-64) ---> `%rip`
 - **Register file (a set of registers)**
-    - a very small number of memory locations that store the value will be used by processor
+    - a very small number of memory locations that store the value will be used during execution
+    - These `registers` can hold `integer data` or `address`
 - **Condition codes**
-    - store status infomation about most recent arthmetic or logical operation
+    - store `status infomation` about most recent arthmetic or logical operation
 - **Memory**
     - Byte addressable array
-    - Code and user data
+    - Machine code and user data
-    - Stack to support procedures
+    - Run-time stack to support procedures
 - **Cache is NOT visible to Programmer**
     - You have NO way to access or manipulate data in `cache`